AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md

 >
 >Although Cloud Manager does not define a specific version of the `jacoco-maven-plugin`, the version used must be at least `0.7.5.201505241946`.

-## HTTPS Maven Repositories {#https-maven}
+## HTTPS Maven repositories {#https-maven}

 Cloud Manager [release 2023.10.0](/help/implementing/cloud-manager/release-notes/2023/2023-10-0.md) began a rolling update to the build environment (completing with release 2023.12.0), which included an update to Maven 3.8.8.
 A significant change introduced in Maven 3.8.1 was a security enhancement aimed at mitigating potential vulnerabilities.
-Specifically, Maven now disables all insecure `http://*` mirrors by default, as outlined in the [Maven release notes](http://maven.apache.org/docs/3.8.1/release-notes.html#cve-2021-26291).
+Specifically, Maven now disables all insecure `http://*` mirrors by default, as outlined in the [Maven release notes](https://maven.apache.org/docs/3.8.1/release-notes.html#cve-2021-26291).

 As a result of this security enhancement, some users may face issues during the build step, particularly when downloading artifacts from Maven repositories that use insecure HTTP connections.

 To ensure a smooth experience with the updated version, Adobe recommends that users update their Maven repositories to use HTTPS instead of HTTP.
 This adjustment aligns with the industry's growing shift towards secure communication protocols and helps maintain a secure and reliable build process.

-### Using a Specific Java Version {#using-java-support}
+### Use a specific Java version {#using-java-support}

-By default, projects are built by the Cloud Manager build process using the Oracle 8 JDK, but AEM Cloud Service customers are advised to set the JDK version used to execute Maven to `11`.
+The Cloud Manager build process uses the Oracle 8 JDK to build projects by default, but AEM Cloud Service customers should set the Maven execution JDK version to `11`.

-#### Setting the Maven JDK Version {#alternate-maven-jdk-version}
+#### Set the Maven JDK version {#alternate-maven-jdk-version}

-It is recommended to set the JDK version for the entire Maven execution to `11` in a `.cloudmanager/java-version` file.
+Adobe recommends that you set the JDK version for the entire Maven execution to `11` in a `.cloudmanager/java-version` file.

-To do this, create a file named `.cloudmanager/java-version` in the git repository branch used by the pipeline.
+To do so, create a file named `.cloudmanager/java-version` in the git repository branch used by the pipeline.
 Edit the file so that it contains only the text, `11`.
 While Cloud Manager also accepts a value of `8`, this version is no longer supported for AEM Cloud Service projects.
 Any other value is ignored.
 When `11` is specified, Oracle 11 is used and the `JAVA_HOME` environment variable is set to `/usr/lib/jvm/jdk-11.0.22`.

-## Environment Variables {#environment-variables}
+## Environment variables - standard {#environment-variables}

-### Standard Environment Variables {#standard-environ-variables}

 You may find it necessary to vary the build process based on information about the program or pipeline.

-For example, if build-time JavaScript minification is being done through a tool like gulp, there may be a desire to use a different minification level when building for a development environment as opposed to building for staging and production.
+For instance, if JavaScript minification occurs at build time using a tool like gulp, different minification levels may be preferred for various environments.
+A development build might use a lighter minification level compared to staging and production.

 To support this, Cloud Manager adds these standard environment variables to the build container for every execution.